-Discussing and reaching an agreement about the best solution to build can involve a lot of negotiation and may require different techniques that are dependent on the pupils' skills.
+Discussing and reaching an agreement about the best solution to build can involve a lot of negotiation and may require different techniques that are dependent on the students' skills.
 For example:

-- · Some pupils draw well. - Others may build part of a model and then describe what they mean. - Other pupils may be good at describing a strategy.
+- · Some students draw well. - Others may build part of a model, and then describe what they mean. - · Other students may be good at describing a strategy.

-Encourage an ethos where pupils can share anything, no matter how abstract it might sound.
-Be active during this phase and ensure that the ideas that the pupils choose are achievable.
+Encourage an ethos where students can share anything, no matter how abstract it might sound.
+Be active during this phase and ensure that the ideas the students choose are achievable.

-It is important for the pupils to set clear design criteria.
-Once the solution to the problem has been made, the pupils will return to these criteria, which will then form the basis for testing how well their solution works.
+It is important that students set clear design criteria.
+Once the solution to the problem has been made, the students will return to these criteria, which will then form the basis for testing how well their solution works.

-The pupils must make one of their ideas using the LEGO® set, they can also use other materials if if this is necessary.
-If they are finding it difficult to build their idea, encourage them to break problems down into smaller parts.
+Students must make one of their ideas using the LEGO[®] set, and can use other materials if needed.
+If they are finding it hard to build their idea, encourage them to break problems down into smaller parts.
 Explain that they do not have to come up with the whole solution from the start.
-Remind the pupils that this process is iterative and they must test, analyse and revise their idea as they go.
+Remind students that this process is iterative and they must test, analyse, and revise their idea as they go.

-Using this Maker process does not mean that you are following an inflexible set of steps.
+Using this Maker process does not mean you are following an inflexible set of steps.
 Instead, think of it as a set of practices.

 For example, brainstorming may be prominent at the beginning of the process.
-However, the pupils may also need to brainstorm ideas when they are trying to figure out ways to improve their idea or when they have a bad test result and must change a feature of their design.
+However, students may also need to brainstorm ideas when they are trying to figure out ways to improve their idea, or when they have a bad test result and must change a feature of their design.

-In order to help the pupils to develop their critical thinking and communication skills, you may wish to have the pupils from one group observe and critique another group's solution.
-Peer review and formative feedback helps both the pupils giving, and the pupils receiving the feedback to improve their work.
+To help students develop their critical thinking and communication skills, you may wish to have students from one group observe and critique another group's solution.
+Peer review and formative feedback helps both the students giving, and the students receiving the feedback to improve their work.

 The Student Worksheet is helpful for basic documentation of the activity.
-The pupils can also refer to it when presenting their work in front of the class.
-You may also wish to use the Student Worksheet as a portfolio for performance evaluations or for the pupils' self-evaluation.

-Design criteria example:
+Students can also refer to it when presenting their work in front of the class.
+You may also wish to use the Student Worksheet as a portfolio for performance evaluations or for student self-evaluation.
+Design criteria example: The design must..

-The design must...

 The design should...
 The design could...

-The LEGO® Education Maker (Design) Process
+The LEGO[®] Education Maker (Design) Process